gpucce/JUtils.jl/README.md

-# JUtils.jl  A Gallery of animations made with the awesome [Javis Library](https://github.com/Wikunia/Javis.jl)
+# JUtils.jl Utility functions for the awesome [Javis Library](https://github.com/Wikunia/Javis.jl) and some ready to use animations

 ## Point processes